2024 / 71min / Colour / 2.35:1 / Cantonese / Chi-Eng Subtitles / Documentary / Hong Kong

 - Hong Kong Film Critics Society Awards: Films of Merit (2021)

-As an observer of the city and its people, WONG is passionate about turning his eye to the society’s underrepresented and forgotten people.
+As an observer of the city and its community, WONG is passionate about turning his eye to the forgotten in society through the cinematic lens.

 Contact // siupong@twos.pictures